Kardelio/LangDrop/README.md

 So everything in the game is working.
 However now it just looks gross as there has been no love in terms of UI or UX.
 Also I need to write some tests for the logic.
 I will write these tests now before I make the game itself look and feel better.

+#### Commit 4
+I have created unit tests for the GameViewModel and the WordRepository.
+Both are very simple and test some of the important app logic paths to ensure that the results are as expected based on mocked input.

+As part of this commit I have added the mockito dependency and also built a sharedTest folder that will contain files that are useful for both the unit tests and the instrumentation tests this sharedTest folder has been included in the build.gradle source sets and as of now contains one utility file that contains several useful extension functions for when it comes to writing mocks, capturing the values within livedata objects and stubbing mocked data object (whenever).

+I am not yet finished writing all the test cases and will continue to write more tests as I continue, however for now I want to go back to the UI and make the appearance nicer to look at and then write some Instrumentation tests to go along witht the UI.
+I also need to do the Game over screen.